 From 2019, the Physics Honours program is available to be studied full time and part time, and students can commence in either Term 1 or Term 3.
 As all the coursework will be offered in Terms 1 and 2 only, with Term 3 devoted to research, where possible, it is advisable to commence in Term 1.

 In addition to 24 UOC of coursework, students will complete one full-year research project, under the supervision of an academic within the School.
+Projects are offered in all areas of research in the School: Astrophysics; Biophysics; Condensed Matter Physics; Music Acoustics and Theoretical Physics.
+Projects are also offered by academics in the Centre for Quantum Computation and Communication Technology.

 Please see below structure for Full time Enrolment: